johnpatramanis/Hnld_Genetic_Diversity_Analysis/README.md

 # Code_for_Genetic_Diversity_SAmpling

-How to re-run the 'genetic variation' analysis described in Madupe et al 2023 The details of the analysis are described in the supplementary of the paper.
+Here you will find a step-bystep description on how to re-run the 'genetic variation' analysis, as described in Madupe et al 2025.
+The results and details of the analysis are described in the supplementary of the same paper.

 <br/><br/>
 <br/><br/>
 <br/><br/>
+## Requirements
+A computer (personal computer or server) running Linux with python3 with biopython, bcftools installed
+<br/><br/>
+<br/><br/>

 ## Download and Instalation

-First Clone this repository in your local computer:
+The first thing we need to do is to Clone this repository to your local machine (your coputer or server).
+If you ahve Git installed:

 ```bash
 git clone https://github.com/johnpatramanis/Code_for_Genetic_Diversity_Sampling.git